"What's in the box?"

 So, sure, the nerve pain is gone, but the chronic fatigue is still there.
 It's getting worse.
 I had a thyroid ultrasound on Wednesday and my thyroid is almost gone.
 I don't understand why, with my thyroid targeting autoimmune disorder, these doctors won't even humor the idea of removing the target of the antibodies.
 Maybe there's something in the science I don't understand — maybe the thyroid targeting antibodies will start targeting some other organ (like, look, I'm not a doctor or scientist, but I am pretty fucking sure that isn't how targeted antibodies work).

 "There's too much scarring, too much damage.
 The surgery would be too hard.
 The odds that we'll damage your vocal cords or something else in your throat are too high."
-Oh for fucks sake, the odds are infinitesimally low, especially since your surgeons perform over 800 surgeries on this specific glad a year.
+Oh for fucks sake, the odds are infinitesimally low, especially since your surgeons perform over 800 surgeries on this specific gland a year.

 Fuckers, don't you understand?
 All I am is scar tissue.
 All I am is damage.
 Take the fucking butterfly gland out.
 Get it out of me.
 I am so done with butterflies.